vincecampanale/blog/_posts/2017-08-16-leap-in-elm.markdown

 ---
 layout: post
-title:  "Solving 'Leap' in Elm"
+title:  "Elm Kata: Solving 'Leap' in Elm"
 description: "A short article about using basic utilities from Elm's core libraries to solve a simple problem."
 date: 2017-08-16
 ---

-I'm very new to Elm (a couple of weeks) and am working through exercises on [exercism.io](exercism.io).
-Writing about what I learn usually helps me understand it better.
-Hence, this article was born.
+Welcome to **Elm Kata**!
+A series of posts in which we solve Elm exercises of varying difficulty to learn about the language.

 The exercise is simple: identify leap years with Elm.
 So, given a year, determine whether that year is a leap year or not.
 The rules are as follows: